DRUPI: Dataset Reduction Using Privileged Information: Detailed Experimental Settings

 \subsection{Dataset Distillation}

 For dataset distillation methods, we initialized the reduced datasets (images and labels) using distilled datasets and applied the same distillation method to synthesize feature labels.
-Specifically, we used DC~\citep{DC}, MTT~\citep{MTT}, and DATM~\citep{DATM} for both data-label initialization and feature label synthesis.
+Specifically, we used DC~\cite{DC}, MTT~\cite{MTT}, and DATM~\cite{DATM} for both data-label initialization and feature label synthesis.

 We followed the original image-label synthesis settings of these distillation methods to generate feature labels.
 Table~\ref{tab:dd_setting_cifar_tiny} provide the detailed hyperparameter settings used for experiments on CIFAR-10, CIFAR-100, Tiny ImageNet.
 Table~\ref{tab:dd_setting_imagenet} provides the parameter settings for the MTT method on the ImageNet subsets.
 By default, we set $n_{feat}$ to 1 and $\lambda_{reg}$ to 0.01.
-We explored different configurations of Images Per Class (IPC), specifically IPC = \{1, 10, 50\} for CIFAR-10 and CIFAR-100, and IPC = \{1, 10\} for Tiny ImageNet.
+We explored different configurations of fraction, specifically fraction(\%) = \{0.02, 0.2, 1\} for CIFAR-10, fraction = \{0.2, 2, 10\} for CIFAR-100 and fraction = \{0.2, 2\} for Tiny ImageNet.

-For each method, the hyperparameters for feature synthesis are fine-tuned across different datasets and IPC settings to achieve optimal performance.
-For instance, in CIFAR-10 (1 IPC), the DC method utilizes $\lambda_{reg} = 1.5$, $\lambda_{task} = 0.1$, and $n_{feat} = 1$.
-In contrast, for 50 IPC, the same method adjusts its hyperparameters to $\lambda_{reg} = 0.001$, $\lambda_{task} = 0.005$, and $n_{feat} = 1$.
-Similar fine-tuning is performed for all datasets and IPC values across each method.
+For each method, the hyperparameters for feature synthesis are fine-tuned across different datasets and fraction settings to achieve optimal performance.
+For instance, in CIFAR-10 (fraction = 0.02\%), the DC method utilizes $\lambda_{reg} = 1.5$, $\lambda_{task} = 0.1$, and $n_{feat} = 1$.
+In contrast, for fraction = 1\%, the same method adjusts its hyperparameters to $\lambda_{reg} = 0.01$, $\lambda_{task} = 0.01$, and $n_{feat} = 1$.
+Similar fine-tuning is performed for all datasets and fraction values across each method.

 For distilled datasets with feature labels, we also tried to incorporate additional forms of privileged information, such as soft labels, to further enrich the privileged information in the synthetic dataset.
 Specifically, we used a pre-trained network to generate soft labels for the distilled dataset.
 Some methods like DATM have already learned soft labels.
 We only synthesized soft labels for DC and MTT based reduced datasets.
-We provide futher results on soft labels in Table~\ref{tab:diff_supervision_loss}.
+We provide futher results on soft labels in Table~\ref{tab:abla_main}.